 In 2020, the U.S. Nuclear Regulatory Commission (NRC) proposed a reinterpretation of its own regulations that would essentially allow all “low-level” radioactive waste to be considered VLLW or “Very Low Level” and go to places without a nuclear license.
 We call it Very Large Lies about radioactive Waste: VLLW.
+Tell the NRC: No nuclear waste in our landfills.

 “Low-Level” Radioactive Waste Is Not Low Risk